kalebheitzman/moodle-local_xlate/DEVELOPER.md

 - Captured text includes text nodes plus `placeholder`, `title`, `alt`, and `aria-label` attributes.
 Stable keys combine detected component, element type, normalized text, and a short hash.
 See `KEY_GENERATION.md` for full details.
+- Inline markup from the DOM (anchor tags, emphasis, spans, etc.) is preserved when creating the captured string so translation prompts keep semantic hints instead of reducing everything to plain text.
 - Successful capture updates Moodle DB, bumps the bundle version, and invalidates caches so subsequent requests fetch fresh bundles.